Other potential uses for polybalm

 Split nails

 The causes of a longitudinal split in the nail are not completely understood.
 Trauma, infection or both are likely candidates.
 It can last many many years and cause cosmetic and physical discomfort.
-The man in the picture had been to three different dermatologists and was told nothing could be done. he started using daily polybalm and was pleasantly surprised to see it completely heal buy 4 months.
-We would love to hear from other people who have tried it for the same condition
+The man in the picture had been to three different dermatologists and was told nothing could be done. he started using Polybalm® daily and was pleasantly surprised to see it completely heal after 4 months.
+We would love to hear from other people who have tried it for the same condition.
+Contact [email protected]

 Screen Shot 2017-05-23 at 16.34.42Chronic Fungal infection

-Some of the extracted botanical oils within polybalm have antimicrobial and anti fungal properties.
-It is not a surprised, then, that we are getting anecdotal reports of a benefit for long term fungal infections.
-Again we would be delighted to hear from anyone who has reported a benefit.
-If it looks like it helps a reasonable number of people a full trial will be recommended.
-In the mean time, if other measures have failed, as is often the case, polybalm is certainly worth a trial.
-Remember however, you would not expect to see results, if any, for at least 3 months
+Some of the extracted botanical oils within Polybalm® have anti fungal properties.
+It is not a surprise, then, that we are periodically getting reports of a benefit for long term fungal infections.
+Again, we would be delighted to hear from anyone who has experienced a benefit.
+In the meantime, if other measures have failed, as is often the case, Polybalm® is certainly worth considering.
+Remember however, you would not expect to see results, for at least 3 months.